 Authors may write multiple entries and authors may also want to contact persons who have registered to write an entry to discuss co-authoring.
 We suggest entries be between 100 and 750 words to promote a brevity and potency to both writing and reading of the almanac, and also affirm a certain restlessness and plurality of voices to the encounter.

-Following the publishing of almanacs in 2016 and 2017 we will collate the project into a print and open-access online glossary.
+We will publish the almanac from 2016 to 2018, and beyond this explore development of the project into a print and open-access online publication.
 This iterative process is intended to promote an open dialogical process and for the project to function nebulously as para or meta texts to the COST Action, publishing outcomes, working group meetings, training schools, and conference discussions as they unfold.

 COST Action IS1307 New Materialism: Networking European Scholarship on 'How Matter Comes to Matter'.